All Episodes

 All that's coming up.

-I want you to listen, however, before we get to all the rest of today's program, the soundbite that I quoted in the last um hour of the program, it was a hardball episode.
+I want you to listen, however, before we get to all the rest of today's program, the soundbite that I quoted in the last hour of the program, it was a hardball episode.

-Chris Matthews, the fill-in host was F. Chuck Todd, and he was speaking with Time Magazine deputy international editor Bobby Ghosh about a Florida pastor burning the Quran and Afghan Muslim protests and killings as a result.
+Chris Matthews, the fill-in host was F. Chuck Todd, and he was speaking with Time Magazine deputy international editor Bobby Ghosh about a Florida pastor burning the Koran and Afghan Muslim protests and killings as a result.

-F. Chuck Todd said basically, we have two sets of extremists here.
+F. Chuck Todd said, basically, we have two sets of extremists here.

-We got this extremist in Florida and a couple of extremists that took advantage of the moment to stir people up in Afghanistan.
+We've got this extremist in Florida and a couple of extremists that took advantage of the moment to stir people up in Afghanistan.

 How much has this spread around the Muslim world?